 Thicker layers can easily be cast with particularly low-viscosity resin variants.
 Since this resin does not heat up as much during curing, thicker layers can also be cast.
 You can remove air bubbles from the still liquid epoxy resin layer by gently blowing with a hot air dryer or a suitable Bunsen burner.

 More viscous resin such as laminating resin should not be poured thicker than about 1 cm.
 Air bubbles rising in the material are very difficult to get to rise and escape because of the highly viscous consistency.

-Tip: You can usually find the most important information clearly arranged in the manufacturer information on the product packaging.
+Tip: You can usually find the most important information clearly stated in the manufacturer’s information on the product packaging.
 As a rule, this information should also tell you what total amount of material can be used in one operation without problems.

-At a certain point, a phase finally sets in in which the resin becomes thicker and thicker and more viscous.
-At this point it should not be processed any further (except perhaps in special cases), as it does not level out to a flat surface by itself and cannot be colored homogeneously.
+At a certain point, a phase finally sets in during which the resin becomes thicker and more viscous.
+At this point, it should not be processed any further (except perhaps in special cases), as it does not level out to a flat surface by itself and cannot be colored homogeneously.

 Short Processing Time

 Long Processing Time

 The curing time of epoxy resin is defined as the time span after which a state of absolute hardness and durability is reached after mixing the components.
 Usually, the curing time is also related to the processing time: If it has a short processing time, the resin is usually completely cured and hard even after a comparatively short period of time.